PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 an `_absolute_final_dynamic_rank1_stats` assignment while preserving the following unconditional sort, layout inference, and ConvInteger boundary.

+The absolute-final call now assigns its unchanged raw dictionary to that target.
+The other two occurrences, all owner behavior, and the unconditional following operations are unchanged; no guard, reconciliation, or traversal is added.

 The preceding final decomposed-InstanceNorm owner prevalidates every constant and tensor-shape plan, counts each candidate only after at least one planned write is applied, performs no pruning or topology mutation, and synchronizes